This is the first article in the series

 - That you have some basic programming experience C/Java/C#/Perl/PHP (nearly anything)

-So you understand the basics of program but are unfamiliar with C++
+So, you understand the basics of programming but are unfamiliar with C++.

-First thing everybody needs is to get something working; here is the classic "Hello World" in C++
+The first thing everybody needs is to get something working; here is the classic "Hello World" in C++.

 helloworld.cpp